-Our Resident Council normally meets the 3rd Tuesday of the month at 10 AM in our Community Room.
+Our Resident Council normally meets the 3rd Wednesday of the month at 10 AM in our Community Room.
 We encourage all our Residents to participate.
 The Council gives the Residents the opportunity to express their ideas and concerns and give us feedback on the projects going on here at the HHA.
-We have been able to be meeting in person.
-Our resident had a large Easter Egg hunt for the kids, Halloween treats and a Holiday gift for both the children and the Senior Citizens of the Housing Authority.
+Fortunately, we have been able to be meeting in person.
+This past year our resident had a large Easter Egg hunt for the kids, Halloween treats and a Holiday gift for both the children and the Senior Citizens of the Housing Authority.